VatsJari/MicroFace/README.md

 *******

-### Hierarchical clustering analysis for comparision of cell populations closer
+### Hierarchical clustering analysis for comparision of cell populations

 The code creates an object called H_clust, imports specific columns from the dataframe, filters and modifies the data, scales the columns, performs hierarchical clustering, and plots the resulting dendrogram.